xuebingwu/tfams/README.md

-# MS-DAAS
+# TFAMS
-## Detecting Amino Acid Substitutions from Mass Spectrometry Data
+## Translation Fidelity Analysis with Mass Spectrometry Data

-This is a pipeline for detecting amino acid substitutions from mass spectrometry data.
-The pipeline provides a wrapper for streamlining MaxQuant dependent peptide search in Linux and subsequent detection of amino acid substitutions.
-The substitution detection part is modified from scripts written by Ernest Mordret (https://github.com/ernestmordret/substitutions/), which was written in Python 2 and used for analyzing E.coli and yeast data.
+This is a pipeline for quantifying translation fidelity with mass spectrometry data.
+The pipeline provides a wrapper for streamlining MaxQuant dependent peptide search in Linux and subsequent detection and quantification of amino acid substitutions.
+The latter part is modified from scripts written by Ernest Mordret (https://github.com/ernestmordret/substitutions/), which was written in Python 2 and used for analyzing E.coli and yeast data.

 ## Requirement